Skip to main content

 Conflict and overlap

 A new action that overlaps an existing pending or active action on the same device returns 409 CONFLICT with conflictingActionIds[], unless onConflict resolves it.
 Amps does not auto-cancel existing schedules on a conflicting submission.
-Read conflict resolution for the full model, including foreign-state preflight against device-side schedulers.
+Read conflict resolution for the full model, including how the platform handles native device schedulers that are already running.

 Amps does not poll devices to detect drift between scheduled intent and physical state.
-Schedules are declarative on submission; execution is queue-driven (Path A) or device-owned (Path B).
+Schedules are declarative on submission; the platform delivers them and the device runs them.

 What scheduling does not do

 • No price or tariff inputs.
-Slots carry absolute or wall-clock times.
+Slots carry wall-clock times.
 Tariff optimisation stays on your side, and the control plane stays decoupled from market data feeds.

 • No pause and resume.
 The paused state is reserved in the enum but unused.
 Cancel and re-create instead.